JRobida/PnR-Final/README.md

 def turnR: this method is a little weird.
 If you can remember, we had trouble turning right, it just go in circles.
 So we decided to turn the robot 360 - degrees.
 You by now have figured out how to turn right.

+def turnL: takes the degrees from the left side of the servo and finds the best path

 def dance: This is fun!.
 The robot is moves back and forth and the servo swings side to side.
 Remember to check out that video Mr. A put on youtube.